abhishekBansal/devtools/README.md

-# 🔧 DevTools - Developer Utilities Platform
+# 🔧 DevTools - Common Developer Utilities CLI and Web

 A comprehensive collection of essential developer tools built with React and TypeScript.
 Available as both a web application and command-line interface.